khayson/khayson/README.md

 - 👋 Hi, I’m @khayson
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Html and css
+- 🌱 I’m currently learning Html, css and javascript
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me whatsapp 0547222206